truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/IncreaseISCSIStorage.md

 ---
-title: "Increasing ISCSI Available Storage"
+title: "Increasing iSCSI Available Storage"
 description: "This article provides information on increasing available storage in zvols and file LUNs for iSCSI block shares."
 weight: 50
 tags: